 DevPartner Error Detection will log COM method calls only for interfaces that it can recognize.
-Perform these two tasks to generate an NLB file that describes the methods in your COM component:

-- Select Enable COM method call reporting (on objects that are implemented in the selected modules) in the COM Call Reporting settings to activate method logging. - Select Generate NLB files dynamically in the Data Collection settings to create new symbolic information for your COM object.
+Select Enable COM method call reporting (on objects that are implemented in the selected modules) in the COM Call Reporting settings to activate method logging.